robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 She ticked them off, each one a label rather than a story.

-“*Nymph*,” she said, looking at Charlie without softness.
-“Fairly slender, narrow ribs, only a little flesh to absorb pressure.
-Your closest category.”
+“*Nymph*,” she said, looking at Charlie directly.
+“Fairly slender, narrow ribs, only a little flesh to absorb pressure.”
+She held his gaze. ”*Your* closest category.”

 I saw the tiny shift behind Charlie’s eyes.
 Mara made 'nymph' technical, not personal.

+His nod was tiny—just enough to register.

 “*Well-nourished young woman*,” Mara continued, “with generous spring and softness.
-The kind that makes lazy patterns lie and makes cheap stays cruel.”

-“And the *returning-to-work mother*,” she said, matter-of-fact, “whose torso has done real labour and carries it differently.
+The kind that makes lazy patterns lie and makes cheap stays cruel.
+And then, the *returning-to-work mother*,” she added, “whose torso has done real labour.
 Different distribution.
 Different tolerances.
 Different needs.”

 Charlie’s pencil hovered.
-“So, we... draft three blocks.”
+“So, we... draft three blocks?”

-“We draft one,” Mara corrected.
-“We draft a base that can be adjusted predictably.
-And we learn which adjustments belong to which category.”
+“We draft *one*,” Mara corrected.
+“We draft a *base*, one that can be adjusted predictably.
+Then, we learn which adjustments belong to which category.”

 She reached for the ledger and pointed at Charlie’s new heading.

 “BODY TYPE,” she repeated.
 “Write it every time.
-Because if you don’t, you’ll start believing a good fit on you means you’ve solved things.”
+Because if you don’t, you’ll start believing a good fit on *you* means you’ve solved things.”

 Charlie’s hand moved.
 Words appeared.

 ATTEMPT 2 — BODY TYPE: NYMPH (BASELINE)

+I glanced at the word 'NYMPH'.
+And at Charlie.
+His eyes flicked to me for an instant.
+After a quick frown and a swallow, he tucked himself into the ledger.

 Mara slid the mock-up back toward him.
 “Now do the practical fix,” she said.
 “Tie point moves twelve millimetres.
 Secondary anchor tape.
 Reinforce seam.
 Bias the binding correctly.”

-Charlie nodded, grateful for a concrete task.
+Charlie nodded.
 He began unpicking the grommet area with a careful grip on the *lame*.
 Mara watched for a moment, then turned to me.

 “Celeste,” she said.
 “You like research.”